cme195/cme195.github.io/installation.md

 Then, you can interactively give instructions to the computer, using the R commands.
 To quit enter `q()`.

-The R console is also available as one of **the panes in the RStudio IDE**, and is automatically started when you launch RStudio.
+The R console is also available as one of the panes in the RStudio IDE, and is automatically started when you launch RStudio.